juxor/afaq/markdown/secH2.md

-communist ideas with both the bakuninist [sic!] internationalist views adopted by the Spanish Federation and the syndicalist ideas developed in the Jura Federation in the 1870s."_ This included seeing the importance of revolutionary labour unions, the value of the strikes as a mode of direct action and syndicalist action developing solidarity. _"For Kropotkin,"_ she summarises, _"revolutionary syndicalism represented a revival of the great movement of the Anti-authoritarian International . . .
+communist ideas with both the bakuninist [sic!] internationalist views adopted by the Spanish Federation and the syndicalist ideas developed in the Jura Federation in the 1870s."_ This included seeing the importance of revolutionary labour unions, the value of strikes as a mode of direct action and syndicalist action developing solidarity. _"For Kropotkin,"_ she summarises, _"revolutionary syndicalism represented a revival of the great movement of the Anti-authoritarian International . . .
 It seems likely that he saw in it the [strikers International] which he had advocated earlier."_